Gulf Breeze Regional Water System

 In 1996, the City assumed full management of the utility, which was then given the name it bears today.
 The office building on Country Club Road was sold and office and management personnel moved into newly renovated City Hall offices.

-South Santa Rosa Utility System today consists of 4,128 water customers, and 4,521 sewer customers.
+Gulf Breeze Regional Water System today consists of 4,347 water customers, and 6,507 sewer customers.
 The wastewater treatment facility has a 2.0 MGD capacity, and we have extended our service to include reuse water being supplied to both residential and commercial customers.
+Reclaimed water customers 1,063.

 Frequently Called Numbers